Healthcare and Federal Procurement Fraud: Are You A DOJ Target?

 An Unmistakable Priority: Healthcare and Procurement Fraud

-The DOJ has made clear, through both policy and recent enforcement activity, that healthcare fraud and federal procurement fraud remain among its highest enforcement priorities.
+- The DOJ has made clear through its policies, public statements, and recent enforcement actions that healthcare fraud and federal procurement fraud remain among its highest enforcement priorities — with increasing reliance on data analytics, whistleblower actions, and AI-driven investigative tools.
+Woman at center of sprawling Minnesota fraud case gets nearly 42-year prison sentence.

 h